 The universal pre-kindergarten program is an optional play-based program for all Island four-year-old children.
-There will be no parent fee for the core program and offered 15 hours a week out of licensed early childhood centres starting in September 2022.
+There are no parent fees for the core program which offers 15 hours a week from licensed early childhood centres.

-Pre-kindergarten educators will support the children’s transition to kindergarten by developing a portfolio for each child which will highlight their overall development.
+Pre-kindergarten educators support the children’s transition to kindergarten by developing a portfolio for each child which highlights their overall development.

 Most Island four-year-old children already attend an early childhood centre providing pre-kindergarten.
 By providing increased access we anticipate other families will take advantage of this early childhood program for their children

-Providing access to high quality early childhood experiences for all children through a universal pre-kindergarten program will support a child’s overall development thus making the transition to kindergarten and public school easier.
+Providing access to high quality early childhood experiences for all children through a universal pre-kindergarten program supports a child’s overall development thus making the transition to kindergarten and public school easier.

-The experiences a child will have will support their overall development.
-Through a play-based program, children will have the opportunity to work and play together which will support their social development, creativity, language development, problem solving and thinking skills, motor skills and general knowledge, resulting in a smoother transition to public kindergarten.
+The experiences a child will have in Pre-K will support their overall development.
+Through a play-based program, children have the opportunity to work and play together which supports their social development, creativity, language development, problem solving and thinking skills, motor skills and general knowledge, resulting in a smoother transition to public kindergarten.

-Pre-kindergarten will be offered at no charge to Island families — a core program of 15 hours a week will be funded for parents.
-Fees for additional early learning and child care services will apply.
+Pre-kindergarten is offered at no charge to Island families — a core program of 15 hours a week is funded for parents.
+Fees for additional early learning and childcare services apply.

-The pre-kindergarten fee will be provided directly to the early childhood centre.
+The pre-kindergarten fee is provided directly to the early childhood centre.